polarode/hska-go-generics/README.md

 }
 ```

 The GenParameters contain a source of random numbers, just like Config for *testing/quick*.
-Additionally it can hold values for minimum and maximum size, which can be used for strings or slices and a value for the maximum number of shrinks.
+Additionally, it can hold values for minimum and maximum size, which can be used for strings or slices and a value for the maximum number of shrinks.

 ```go
 type GenResult struct {